Skip to main content

 What's the maximum auto-charge amount?

-We'll cover deficits of up to $500 per transaction.
-If the deficit exceeds $500, the charge will not be automatically covered and you will need to reach out to our Support team to take action manually.
-In this case, you will be notified via email and in your account, so you're aware.
+We'll cover PAD discrepancies of up to $500 per transaction.
+If the PAD discrepancy exceeds $500, the charge will not be automatically covered and you will need to reach out to our Support team to take action manually.
+In this case, you will be notified via email and in your account, and your payment will remain in a PAD in review status until it is resolved.

 Will I be notified of an auto-charge?

 Yes!
-Whenever an auto-charge occurs, you'll receive a notification so you always know what's happening with your account.
+Whenever an auto-charge occurs due to a PAD discrepancy, you'll receive a notification so you always know what's happening with your account.

 How many attempts will there be for an auto-charge?

-There will be one attempt to auto-charge the deficit amount.
+There will be one attempt to auto-charge the PAD discrepancy amount.
 To avoid any issues, please make sure your card on file is valid and has sufficient funds.

-If the auto-charge fails for any reason, you will need to reach out to our Support team to resolve this manually.
+If the auto-charge fails for any reason, your payment will remain as PAD in review and you will need to reach out to our Support team to resolve this manually.

 Did this answer your question?